mcasperson/PressGangWebsites/README.md

     }

     /*
-        When the DOM is ready (and if we are in an ifarme), remove headers and footers, and change all links to open in new pages.
+        When the DOM is ready (and if we are in an iframe), remove headers and footers, and change all links to open in new pages.
     */
     jQuery(function() {